Skip site navigation (1)Skip section navigation (2)

 buspirate_spi programmer

-A required dev parameter specifies the Bus Pirate device node
+A required dev parameter specifies the Bus Pirate device node and an

-and an optional spispeed parameter specifies the frequency of
+optional spispeed parameter specifies the frequency of the SPI bus.
+The

-the SPI bus.
-The parameter delimiter is a comma.
-Syntax is
+parameter delimiter is a comma.
+Syntax is:

 flashrom -p buspirate_spi:dev=/dev/device,spispeed=frequency

-where frequency can be 30k, 125k, 250k, 1M, 2M, 2.6M, 4M or 8M
+where frequency can be 30k, 125k, 250k, 1M, 2M, 2.6M, 4M or 8M (in Hz).

-(in Hz).
 The default is the maximum frequency of 8 MHz.

 flashrom -p buspirate_spi:serialspeed=baud

 where baud can be 115200, 230400, 250000 or 2000000 (2M).
-The
+The default

-default is 2M baud for Bus Pirate hardware version 3.0 and
+is 2M baud for Bus Pirate hardware version 3.0 and greater, and 115200

-working with a flash ROM chip that you have physically removed
+flash ROM chip that you have physically removed from the board.
+Syntax

 flashrom -p buspirate_spi:pullups=state

 where state can be on or off.
-More information about the Bus
+More information about the Bus Pirate

-The state of the Bus Pirate power supply pins is controllable
+The state of the Bus Pirate power supply pins is controllable through

-through an optional psus parameter.
-Syntax is
+an optional psus parameter.
+Syntax is:

 flashrom -p buspirate_spi:psus=state

 where state can be on or off.
-This allows the bus pirate to
+This allows the bus pirate to power the

-the required pullup voltage (when using the pullups option), by
+voltage (when using the pullups option), by connecting the Bus Pirate's

-connecting the Bus Pirate's Vpu input to the appropriate Vcc
+Vpu input to the appropriate Vcc pin.

 pickit2_spi programmer

-An optional voltage parameter specifies the voltage the PICkit2
+An optional voltage parameter specifies the voltage the PICkit2 should

-should use.
+use.
 The default unit is Volt if no unit is specified.
+You can use mV,

-You can use mV, millivolt, V or Volt as unit specifier.
-Syntax
+millivolt, V or Volt as unit specifier.
+Syntax is:

-flashrom -p pickit2_spi:voltage=value
+flashrom \-p pickit2_spi:voltage=value

 where value can be 0V, 1.8V, 2.5V, 3.5V or the equivalent in mV.